airdenis/log_analysis/README.md

 8. run **python3 db_view.py** to create database views (
          * The first view is named v_articles_authors_log.
 It aggregates all three tables and returns article title column and authors column.
          * The second view is named v_errors.
-It retuns date and HTTP status code excluding '200 OK' status).
+It retuns requests group by dates excluding  HTTP status code '200 OK').
+         * The third view is name v_total.
+It returns total requests group by dates.
  9. run **python3 log_analysis.py** to get the results.